robvet/hack-integration/5-devops/readme.md

 3. Successful builds should require approval before being pushed to Azure.

 4. Create a "Blue Green" deployment approach with GitHub actions.

+5. Build and deploy other branches to dev/test environments.

 # Reference
 * [DevOps](https://resources.github.com/devops/)